CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/02_1_shoebox_p1.md

 Hover over the center of the other two plot components on your Grasshopper canvas to read about them.

 ## Create Wind Rose and Sun Path visualizations
-The _location input takes values from the _location output of your Import EPW component.
-The _wind_direction input takes values from the _wind_direction component of the Import EPW component.
+The _location input of _LB SunPath_ takes values from the _location output of your ImportEPW component.
+The _wind_direction input of _LB Wind Rose_ takes values from the _wind_direction component of the ImportEPW component.
 The _data component takes values from the **take better picture for this**.

 ```{image} ../_static/shoebox1/shoebox1_9.png
 :width: 100%